-Counties Energy's pricing methodology creates subsidy free prices between the customer groups through the pricing model where customer group costs are calculated, and pricing designed so that the customer group's total revenue recoups the corresponding customer group costs.
-This ensures that all customers within a group pay for a proportion of the group's direct network costs, an allocation of overheads and an allocation of the common infrastructure (e.g. substations and sub-transmission lines).
-Through allocating only a proportion of overhead and common infrastructure costs, the pricing is below the standalone cost of providing line services.
+Counties Energy's pricir creates subsidy free price customer groups throug model where customer are calculated, and pric so that the customer gro revenue recoups the co customer group costs. all customers within a gr proportion of the group's costs, an allocation of o allocation of the commo (e.g. substations and su lines).
+Through allocatin proportion of overhead infrastructure costs, the the standalone cost of services.